ProdBay-app/ProdBay/railway-backend/DEPLOYMENT.md

    ```

 3. **Deploy:**
-   - Railway will use the Dockerfile to build and deploy the Node.js backend
+   - Railway will use the `railway.toml` configuration to deploy the Node.js backend
    - The service will be available at a Railway-generated URL
-   - Make sure the deployment shows "Dockerfile" as the build method, not "Nixpacks"
+   - Make sure the deployment shows "Dockerfile" as the build method in the configuration

 ## Step 3: Get Your Railway URL